 Each topic module is focused on a small group of related concepts or skills and contains an original, annotated PowerPoint presentation.
 The modules also contain links to relevant assignments and prerequisite topic modules, and many have interactive narrated videos of the presentation and Word transcripts.

-Every presentation has the same format -- a two-slide header followed by the body of the presentation and a three-slide footer.
+Most presentations have the same format -- a two-slide header followed by the body of the presentation and a three-slide footer.
 The header slides list the skills and concepts covered in the presentation and show its place in the class outline.
 The footer slides are a summary of the presentation, self-study questions and links to external resources.

 The assignments are the second part of our electronic text.
 Nearly every topic module has one or more assignments.
 Each assignment has a link back to the topic module or modules covering the assignment material.